 Permit Application Requirements

 Permit application forms may be obtained from the District office or the District’s website.
-The application form must be signed by the owner of the private property to be served by the proposed work or improvement, or by the authorized representative of a utility of governmental agency requesting a permit.
+The application form must be signed by the owner of the private property to be served by the proposed work or improvement, or by the authorized representative of a utility or governmental agency requesting a permit.
 Supporting documentation must be provided demonstrating authorization to obtain permits on behalf of, or for improvements which will be maintained by, a governmental agency, or from an agent authorized to obtain permits on behalf of a private owner.

 Depending upon the nature and extent of the proposed project, the submittal of certain maps, drawings, calculations and engineering details sufficient to define the nature, scope, intent and function of the proposed activity may be required to support the application.
 These supporting documents may include, but are not limited to: